Coop Concerts Artists

 Pat & Tex LaMountain have been singing, writing, performing and harmonizing together for over 30 years.
 Writers of dozens of songs, they have developed a diverse collection of material that includes American standards, swing tunes, folk, rock, bluegrass and country.
 Their music has been described as “upbeat and rhythmic, inspirational and sensitive…catchy…with Pat & Tex there’s heart and soul.”
 Songs that touch us through melody, message and harmony.
 Their music is a blend of Pat’s crystal clear vocals with Tex’s tenor voice and unique flat and finger picking styles.

-The Shutesbury-based Boys consist of Geoff Rogers on guitar and mandolin, Rob Hayes on fiddle, and Michael Pattavina on banjo and bass.
-They are regulars on the Western New England folk and bluegrass circuits, and their bio boasts that they combine smoldering instrumental virtuosity with festering harmonies in as many as two parts.
+Boys of the Landfill are Michael Pattavina on banjo and bass, Geoff Rogers on guitar and mandolin, and Rob Hayes on fiddle.
+The Boys are in demand for environmental events such as Earth Day and America Recycles Day.
+In addition to being regulars in venues throughout Western New England folk and bluegrass circuits, their bio boasts that they combine smoldering instrumental virtuosity with festering harmonies.

 Michael Nix